juliangould/SitcomSounds/README.md

 Now for the computer side of things

 ### Setup
-Make a new folder, and fill it with three things:
+On your computer, you need to do three things:
-+ A copy of `SitcomSoundsScript.py` ;
++ Make a copy of this repository;
-+ A folder of songs you want to play, as mp3s or other audio files;
++ Fill the `sounds` folder with songs and sounds you want to play as mp3s or other audio files;
-+ A spreadsheet `Friends.csv` of your friends, their bluetooth information, and their song title.
++ Edit the `friends.csv` by removing the dummy friends and adding your friends, their bluetooth information, and their song title.

-More info on `Friends.csv` will be given a little later.
+More info on `friends.csv` will be given a little later.

 ### Running the script
 Open `SitcomSoundsScript.py`.
 At the top of the file, there are five tunable parameters: